emerald/TEmPLE/README.md

 binaries for some comprehensive suite of test-programs.
 If so, we will have *re-bootstrapped* Emerald, and can proceed with confidence to improve the Emerald programming environment.

+Third, the tests developed for this compiler, can serve as additional tests for the original Emerald compiler.
+Gradually, this will help increase confidence in the correctness of both compiler implementations.

 ## Working with Stack